 Curiosity – If necessity is the mother of invention, curiosity is the mother of exploration.

 You may think you’re curious, but are you?
 If you island hopped through Thailand, would you buy a package tour to Phi Phi Island, or would you seek out secluded beaches through independent travel?
-If you taught in Turkey, would you go into a hammam (a place people go to get washed and massaged by people of the same sex), or would you knock it before you tried it?
+Perhaps if you taught in Turkey, you’d go into a hammam (a place people go to get washed and massaged by people of the same sex), or maybe you’d knock it before you tried it.
 If you lived in the Philippines, would you try balut (a partially developed bird embryo) or just stick to a fried egg?

 Sense of humor – If you can’t laugh at yourself, who can you laugh at?

 Everyone wants to avoid committing a cultural faux pas, but it’s only a matter of time before it happens.
 If you’re lucky, you’ll just get laughed at when it does happen.
 You’ll also continually find yourself in situations where you’re unsure of local customs, what to say, or what to do.
-Mistakes will be made; you will most certainly look silly from time to time and being able to laugh at yourself might be the best way to ease the tension.
+You will make mistakes; you will most certainly look silly from time to time and being able to laugh at yourself might be the best way to ease the tension.